wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 1. Reenter the credentials for the operating system using API calls.
 2. After updating, restart the Edge Data Store service.

-The new Edge device runs as the previous device, and contains all the data up to the point when the previous device failed.
+The new EDS device runs as the previous device, and contains all the data up to the point when the previous device failed.

 ## Linux recovery

+Use the following procedures to recover EDS data from a Linux device.

-### Create a backup of Edge Data Store data from the failed device
+### Create a backup of EDS data from the failed device

+To create a backup of data from the failed device, perform the following steps:

 **Prerequisite:** Root access on the Linux device is required.